Phinixprono123/Gemini-chatbot-with-voice/README.md

 - **`espeak` installed**

 ## Usage
-replace the GEMINI_API_KEY with you API key and run the main.py with
+replace the GEMINI_API_KEY with you API key.

+And run the main.py with
 ```python
 python main.py
 ```